lreynolds188/ATechSol/docs/Joplin.md

 title: Joplin
 ---

-Joplin is an open source notes and tasks application that uses markdown language and supports self-hosting integration with Nextcloud and others.
+Joplin is an open source notes and tasks application that uses markdown language and supports self-hosting integration with Nextcloud and other online cloud utilities.

 [<img alt="Joplin Notes Preview" src="/img/Joplin.png" />](https://joplinapp.org)